 Another study looked at the longevity of male comedians in comparison to other male entertainers.
 The results showed that there was no significant difference in life span of stand-up comedians and humor writers in comparison to other entertainers and serious writers.
 Moreover, comedians, humor writers and serious entertainers died younger, compared to people who achieved fame in other areas.
 It is possible that entertainers such as comedians live a more intense life, and are exposed to stress and other risks that could shorten their lives.
 This stress could also lead them to adopt an unhealthy lifestyle, smoke, and use other illicit drugs that are detrimental to their health.

 Nonetheless, the relationship between humor and health is worth studying because if we do find that humor carries health benefits, that would be great, right?
-The challenge is to conduct well designed studies which take into account possible confounding variables.
+The challenge is to conduct well-designed studies that take into account possible confounding variables.
 One of the main things that needs to be accounted for is the separation of humor and laughter.
 If humor does have some analgesic effect, the question is, is it due to the cognitive enjoyment of the joke or is it because we laugh?
 Laughter releases endorphins in our brain and could hold the key for any health benefits.
 A recent study looked at exactly that.

 The researchers conducted a series of experiments in which participants watched either a comedy movie or a serious documentary (one study was done under naturalistic conditions with live performers and audience).
 Subjects took a pain threshold test before and after watching the videos to see if their pain tolerance increased.
 You might wonder how you test for pain tolerance, and one way to do it is by putting your hand in a frozen vacuum cooler sleeve until you can't bear the pain anymore and have to take it out.
 The time you kept your hand in the sleeve is your pain tolerance score.
 The researchers recorded how much people laughed in response to the funny video, and also included a video that elicited a positive emotion but not laughter to control for the effect of laughter.